parmeus/docs/docs/playground.md

 ## Single Match

 Single Match provide the function to find similar digitalSouls of specific digitalSoul.
-Please refer to Recommendation of Similarities for specification of the API.
+Please refer to [Recommendation of Similarities API](guide/reference/restful?id=recommendation-of-similarities) for specification of the API.

 User shall do the following steps to make the search
 * Input wallet address